 Like most women, Sherrie Palm was a member of the "discovery upon diagnosis" demographic; she recognized within two weeks of her diagnosis that pelvic organ prolapse was the biggest secret in women's health and that millions of other women were suffering in silence.
 Sherrie's journey began when she wrote the book, Pelvic Organ Prolapse:The Silent Epidemic, and shortly after the books publication, she founded APOPS, a grassroots movement to shift awareness and provide guidance and support to women navigating POP.
 Sherrie recognized the need for evolution of awareness, screening, education, support, and research for POP and is APOPS Founder and Executive Director.

-Women's Pelvic Floor Health Advocate, Author, International Speaker
+Pelvic Organ Prolapse Health Advocate, Author, International Speaker

-Sherrie Palm is APOPS Founder/Executive Director, the award winning author of Pelvic Organ Prolapse:The Silent Epidemic, and a public speaker, and educator on the topic of pelvic organ prolapse.
-As a grassroots women's pelvic floor health advocate, Sherrie dedicates her time to multiple avenues of international POP awareness, guidance, education, and support.
+Sherrie Palm is APOPS Founder/Executive Director, the award winning author of Pelvic Organ Prolapse:The Silent Epidemic, and a public speaker and educator on the topic of pelvic organ prolapse.
+As a grassroots women's pelvic floor health advocate, Sherrie's points of focus are international POP awareness, patient support education, and guidance, and evolution of POP directives.
 Download Curriculum Vitae.

 APOPS Board of Directors